-Women account for less than 25 percent of the traditionally male-dominated field of law enforcement, yet according to TIME (July 2016), we would all benefit from adding far more of them.
-Studies show women police officers almost never use excessive force: compared to their male colleagues, they are less likely to draw their weapons and more likely to look for nonphysical ways to handle potentially dangerous situations.
+Women account for only 13.1 percent of the traditionally male-dominated field of law enforcement, yet according to Statistia (2022), we would all benefit from adding far more of them.
+Studies show women police officers rarely use excessive force: compared to their male colleagues, they are less likely to draw their weapons and more likely to look for nonphysical ways to handle potentially dangerous situations.

 Federal law enforcement agencies like the FBI and the Department of Homeland Security play a critical role in protecting U.S. citizens, but its workforces do not reflect the nation’s population.
-The New York Times (Oct.
-2016) reported that women accounted for about 20 percent of FBI agents, an issue then-FBI Director James Comey said undermines criminal investigations and puts the agency out of touch with the people.
-The FBI has since enacted a plan to increase the overall share of women agents to at least 33 percent.
+While 43 percent of the employees at the FBI are women, less than 20 percent of the special agents are women.

-Legal professions include a breadth of careers, from court clerks and paralegals to lawyers and judges.
-A 2017 report from the American Bar Association’s Commission on Women in the Profession suggests women are still grossly underrepresented in many legal fields, especially in high-ranking firms and positions.
+Legal professions include many careers, from court clerks and paralegals to lawyers and judges.
+A 2021 report from the American Bar Association’s Women in the Legal Profession suggests women are still grossly underrepresented in many legal fields, especially in high-ranking firms and positions.